 Essentially Irish stew with some lovely store-bought puff pastry plopped on top.
 Easy peasy.
-It may even make us think corned beef on March 17th.
+And almost elegant.

 Our latest definition of decadent comfort food.
 A David Leite original, this recipe melds layers of ham, potatoes, shallots, and gooey cheese in a rich cream sauce.